6 Best Project Management Certifications of 2019

 Learn more about seven of the top project management certifications you should consider earning in 2019.

-Earning your PMP means you have reached one of the most well-known and well-established project management certifications.
+Earning the PMP® certification means you have reached one of the most well-known and well-established project management certifications.
 The PMP certification is the signature project management certification that professionals should pursue.
 This certification provides you with all the foundational knowledge you need to be a successful project manager, and it’s a globally recognized certification that increases the earning potential of the holder.

 PMP Certification Requirements

-To earn your PMP, you must meet one of these two sets of requirements:
+To earn the PMP credential, you must meet one of these two sets of requirements:

 - A secondary degree (high school diploma, associate’s degree or the global equivalent), 7,500 hours leading and directing projects, and 35 hours of project management education